Tejaasai/Digital-analytics/README.md

 # Digital-analytics
 ## Tools used : Excel, Powerbi, SQL

 The client is a new e-commerce startup selling stuffed animal toys and is preparing to secure its next round of funding.
-Cindy, the CEO, needs dashboards to track key business metrics and KPIs, helping stakeholders make data-driven decisions.
+The CEO, needs dashboards to track key business metrics and KPIs, helping stakeholders make data-driven decisions.
 The analytics team is also tasked with providing a detailed analysis of company performance and new product opportunities to support investor discussions.

 ## Objective:
 To analyze data, create a dashboard, and gain insights to enhance and provide detailed analysis of company performance.